ForgottenGlory/forgottenglory.github.io/docs/ls3readme.md

 #### "Can I change my attributes after starting?"
 No. The choices you make are permanent.
 You can increase your attributes through various methods, refer to this modpage for more details: [AVA](https://www.nexusmods.com/skyrimspecialedition/mods/23329)

-#### "When I click to select a bonus after leveling up my stats don't change."
-This is intended.
-Natural Character Growth and Decay adjusts your stats as you use them.
-Using a lot of health/stamina?
-They'll automatically increase over time.
-The option to pick health/stamina/magicka will still appear due to game limitations, but it won't do anything.
-The same is true of carry weight: it will go up automatically over time if you're carrying a lot of items.
-If you want to cheat, you can turn the level-up bonuses to health/magicka/stamina back on in the NCGD MCM menu.

 #### "My screen is zoomed in or weirdly off-center."
 Check the SSE Display Tweaks INI file to make sure you have the resolution for your screen set correctly.
 You may also need to check BethINI or the Skyrim INI files to make sure they all match your screen's resolution.

-#### "Dead NPCs turn purple?"
-This is part of Frozen Electrocuted Combustion, specifically the decay part.
-Modpage for more details: [FEC](https://www.nexusmods.com/skyrimspecialedition/mods/3532)

-#### "Is Hunterborn broken?" or "QuickLoot breaks Hunterborn?"
-The current version of QuickLoot has some weird effects when used in conjunction with mods that affect looting, primarily Hunterborn (but also a few others too).
-These issues are known to the author of QuickLoot and will be resolved at some point with an update to that mod.
-QuickLoot can be safely disabled in Mod Organizer 2 without any repurcussions if you find this behavior annoying/unsatisfying.

 #### "MO2 cannot find SKSE."
 You'll need to manually set the path for SKSE using the Edit Executables menu in MO2.
 Also make sure you have followed the [Game Folder Files](#game-folder-files) step of this readme.